darktable-org/dtdocs/content/special-topics/variables.md

 # metadata

-Fields from the [metadata editor](../module-reference/utility-modules/shared/metadata-editor.md) can be used for variable substitution using the full case sensitive Xmp tag name as the variable name, i.e. `Xmp.iptc.location`.
+Fields from the [metadata editor](../module-reference/utility-modules/shared/metadata-editor.md) can be used for variable substitution using the full case-sensitive Xmp tag name as the variable name (e.g.`Xmp.iptc.location`).

 # string substitution